OHiddema/simple_PubSub/README.md

  - Keep track of the number of laps for each athlete
  - Race ends at 2 laps.
 When first athlete reaches 2 laps, save its finish time, to calculate the gaps of the other athletes.

+ Possible next steps:
+ - DRY coding; some codebloks are repeated twice (with different parameters)
+ - Use MAP-object
+ - Use Facory